open-wc/open-wc/docs/blog/some-things-to-know-when-developing-with-lit-element/index.md

 }
 ```

-From here, you could get very close to simply copy and paste the rest of a functional UI component into a LitElement for an early test of its capabilities.
+From here, you could get very close to copy and paste the rest of a functional UI component into a LitElement for an early test of its capabilities.
 Leveraging scoped variables like this, rather than class properties, does leave you in much the same place that functional alternatives to UI development do; needing additional tools for memoization of that scope.
 As using LitElement means you're already in a class context, we can use the capabilities of a class directly rather than synthesizing them with memoization.

 A simpler approach to merging the two concepts is to set that fallback into the class property itself.
 Above I showed doing this in the `render()` lifecycle method, however, I find it much nicer to _only_ have the template surfaced therein.
 Leveraging one of the earlier lifecycle methods for managing defaults, validation, sanitation, transformation, or derivation help to maintain that structure.
 In this case, we'll use `willUpdate()` which doesn't require a `super` call or a returned value, but will always be visited during each render lifecycle: